 Despite what you might hear from people in the business, real estate agent commissions are negotiable.
 There is no set or industry-wide commission rate.
 Average real estate commissions can vary not only state to state, region to region, or company to company, they can vary significantly even among agents from the same brokerage.
-The average real estate commission nationwide for residential properties likely falls in the 5% to 6% range.
+The typical real estate commission nationwide for residential properties usually falls somewhere in or close to the 5% to 6% range.
 If you’re paying less than five or six percent, don’t assume you’re getting a great deal (more on that in “the bottom line” below).

 Does The Listing Agent Get The Whole Commission

 In most residential home sales, the overall commission (the roughly 5-6% mentioned above) is divided between the buyer’s agent (aka “selling agent”) and the listing agent (the agent representing the seller).
 In most transactions, the agents are affiliated with a brokerage.
 The commission technically goes to the brokerage, the brokerage takes their cut and then the balance is disbursed to the agent.
 The percentage that goes to the brokerage vs agent is known at the commission split.
 New agents might only retain 50% or 70% of the commission, while top-producing agents might have more favorable splits approaching 90%.
 There are also “100% commission” brokerages that don’t take a cut, but instead charge their agents a variety of fees to be affiliated with that brokerage.
 Some discount brokerages actually pay a salary and no commission at all, and in those cases don’t necessarily expect your agent to be highly motivated, especially when it comes to expending money, time and effort to market your home broadly.